35 GTA 5 Locations Based on Real Life

 Why It Counts: Del Perro is the Santa Monica-inspired beach district.
 Use Del Perro as the neighborhood match and Del Perro Pier as the specific pier match.

-Claim Guardrail: Do not equate every Del Perro detail with Santa Monica unless separately sourced.
+Accuracy Note: Do not equate every Del Perro detail with Santa Monica unless separately sourced.

 GTA 5 Del Perro Pier